yogesh893/fastrtc/docs/userguide/api.md

 To connect to the server via WebSocket, you'll need to establish a WebSocket connection and handle audio processing.
 The code below assumes there is an HTML audio element for output playback.

+The input audio must be mu-law encoded with a sample rate equal to the input_sample_rate of the handler you are connecting to.
+By default it is 48k Hz.
+The out audio will also be mulaw encoded and the sample rate will be equal to the output_sample_rate of the handler.
+By default it is 48k Hz.

 \`\`\`javascript
 // Setup audio context and stream const audioContext = new AudioContext();